 The University of Edinburgh was founded in 1583, the last of the 4 ancient Scottish universities.
 It is now Scotland’s largest university and centre of academic excellence, ranked 4th in the UK for research power.
 It is also the home of the Edinburgh College of Art (ECA).

-There are almost 400 degree programmes on offer, taught through 21 academic schools in three colleges:
+There are almost 400 degree programmes in 58 subjects on offer, taught through 21 academic schools in three colleges:

 There are more than 1,400 opportunities to study abroad across 300 different destinations.